-"Action Research conducted by niiti Consulting identified AVAZ as a technology resources.
+"Action Research conducted by niiti Consulting identified AVAZ as a technological resource for empowering the SHI childern.
 It uses the principles of Augmentative and Alternative Communication to offer a visual-led method of communication for non-verbal individuals.
 The AVAZ app has been used by autistic children and those with intellectual disability, with good results in family communication.
-Visual-led communication, as part of Augmentative and Alternative Communication.
+Visual-led communication, as part of Augmentative and Alternative Communication (AAC) has been recommended for children who are deaf or hard of hearing."

-Source: https://ehdimeeting.org/Archive/2016/System/Uploads/pdfs/Poster_AutumnSanderson_2077.pdf
+Source: https://ehdimeeting.org/Archive/2016/System/Uploads/pdfs/ Poster\AutumnSanderson\2077.pdf